-In early 2016, I spent two months in Oaxaca, the birthplace of mole; however, it wasn't until 2017 that I returned to Mexico City.
+In 2016, I spent two months in Oaxaca, the birthplace of mole; however, it wasn't until 2017 that I returned to Mexico City.

 I became a fan of the Latin American megacity on that second trip.
 I returned three more times in the following 12 months, trying more new restaurants on every visit.

 I had my sixth trip planned for April 2020, with plans to re-visit Pujol, Quintonil, and Sud 777 as well as try more new places; however, I've had to postpone it indefinitely.

-My list of the ten best restaurants in Mexico City is based on my five trips.
+My list of the ten best restaurants in Mexico City is based on five trips.
 I've grouped them according to whether they're modern or historic.

 One of the things I appreciate about fine dining in Mexico City is that you can visit any of these restaurants in casual attire.

 Mexico City's modern restaurants are led by a new generation of young Mexican chefs, many of whom have spent time training in Europe or the United States.

 Applying contemporary cooking techniques with local ingredients and traditional recipes has helped elevate Mexican cuisine.